165-Softtech-Patika-Java-Spring/case2-cbarkinozer/README.md

 Table Design Image:  https://ibb.co/Xs8S5Wc
 Note: plateCode renamed as cityCode.
 Doors does not have name, they only have doorId.
-In City, cityId is plate code.
+In City, city Code is cities unique code.
+E.g 01 for Adana, 872 for chicago, 011 for delhi.
 Country has country code that is a unique abbreviation for country.
 For example: "TR" for Turkey.

 ### TODO: